1050 Connecticut Avenue, N.W. , Washington, DC 20036-5306 USA

 As Enforcement Director, Ms. Brooker also oversaw for the agency litigation of contested enforcement actions, including several cases of first impression in federal court handled by the Department of Justice (DOJ) on behalf of the agency.
 She also oversaw examinations of regulated financial institutions and development of compliance strategies.
 Ms. Brooker worked closely with a wide range of state and federal partners, including DOJ/Asset Forfeiture and Money Laundering Section, U.S. Attorneys’ offices, State Department, Securities and Exchange Commission, Federal Reserve Board, Office of the Comptroller of the Currency, Federal Deposit Insurance Corporation, Consumer Financial Protection Bureau, Financial Industry Regulatory Authority, and the Conference of State Bank Supervisors.
 Prior to serving as Enforcement Director, Ms. Brooker served as Chief of Staff and Senior Advisor to the Director of FinCEN.

-Ms. Brooker served from 2005 to 2012 as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the District of Columbia, where she served as the first Chief of the new Asset Forfeiture and Money Laundering Section from 2010 to 2012.
+Ms. Brooker served from 2005 to 2012 as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the District of Columbia, where she served for many years as a trial attorney and then as the first Chief of the new Asset Forfeiture and Money Laundering Section from 2010 to 2012.
 This Section was responsible for all asset forfeiture and money laundering issues in Criminal Division cases and for litigation of civil forfeiture cases.
 In this role, she investigated and prosecuted complex civil and criminal forfeiture cases involving high-priority enforcement areas, such as national security, sanctions violations, and major financial fraud.
 She established the USAO’s first DC Financial Crimes Task Force and supervised the investigation and prosecution of BSA and money laundering cases.
 In 2012, she received the U.S. Attorney’s Award for Creativity and Innovation in Management.
 She was awarded three Special Achievement Awards for Superior Performance and the Office’s Criminal Division Award.

 Ms. Brooker clerked for Judge Diana Gribbon Motz of the U.S. Court of Appeals for the Fourth Circuit and for Judge James Robertson of the U.S. District Court for the District of Columbia.
 She also worked in private practice as an appellate litigation associate at an international law firm.
 She graduated magna cum laude in 2001 from Georgetown University Law Center, where she served as Managing Editor of Georgetown Law Journal and was elected to the Order of the Coif.
 She graduated with highest distinction from Northwestern University with a B.S. in Journalism in 1996.
 She was also selected as a Harry S. Truman Scholar.